keep-network/tbtc-website/src/pages/index.md

     image: /img/dapp.svg
     url: https://dapp.tbtc.network/
 features:
-  - description: 'Every TBTC is backed 1:1 with BTC'
+  - description: 'Every tBTC is backed 1:1 with BTC'
     title: Backed
-  - description: No intermediaries - Redeem TBTC for BTC at any time
+  - description: No intermediaries - Redeem tBTC for BTC at any time
     title: Permissionless
   - description: Audited and open-source
     title: Secure
-  - description: 3 steps to convert from BTC to TBTC and back
+  - description: 3 steps to convert from BTC to tBTC and back
     title: Simple
 spotlight_1:
   body: >-